jhauraw/jw-com-jekyll/privacy/index.md

 If there are any questions regarding this privacy policy you may [contact us]({{ '/contact/' | to_baseurl }}).

-This policy was last modified on May 01, 2013
+This policy is valid from May 01, 2013